Fried Egg Jellyfish in Malta | Cotylorhiza Tuberculata

 What do Fried Egg Jellyfish eat

-Fun Facts About Fried Egg Jellyfish
+Fun facts about the Fried Egg Jellyfish

-• Sometimes small animals like crabs hitch a ride on top of and inside the jellyfish’s bell, tucked away from the stingers.
+• Sometimes small animals like crabs hitch a ride on top of and inside the jellyfish's bell, tucked safely away from the stingers.

-Written By: Jasper Mulder
+Written by Jasper Mulder

 Older Post